 3. Lime and Blue Carnival-Inspired Eyeshadow | Colorful Eyeshadow Tutorials

 If you want to go bolder and perhaps, really try something new for a change, I recommend this beautiful lime and blue eyeshadow.
 What’s great about blue eyeshadow is that it really makes brown eyes pop due to the contrasting color.
 The blue also helps make the white of the eyes look brighter.

 To do this look, start by applying lime green eyeshadow all over the lids and up to the crease.
 Apply the same color on the inner corner of the eye all the way below the tear ducts.
 Now get a blue eyeshadow and work on packing the color on the outer corner of the eye as well as half of the lower lash line.

-Now off to the blue-eyed babes out there who want to make their blue eyed pop with colors, colors, and more colors!
+Now off to the blue-eyed babes out there who want to make their blue eyes pop with colors, colors, and more colors!
 Let’s see what colors will make your eyes stand out.

-Do you have baby blue eyes?
-Then you got the winning color right here girl!
-Violet, purple, and lavender is great for baby blue eyes, especially if you have blonde hair and fair skin as well.
+So you have baby blue eyes?
+Then you got the winning color right here, girl!
+Violet, purple, and lavender are great for baby blue eyes, especially if you have blonde hair and fair skin as well.
 Cool tones work great on blue eyes and if you want to go dark, that will bring out the blue tones of the eyes even more.